Top Three Causes Of Plumbing Leaks In Phoenix

 Leaking Water Pipes

 Plumbing ages with time, just like we do.
 Plumbing leaks are often caused by time and aging.
 Some pipes do last longer than others, and the condition of your water can certainly play a part in the condition of your pipes and how well they age over the years.
-If you’re plumbing is getting up there in age, you will want to consider having it inspected.
+If your plumbing is getting up there in age, you will want to consider having it inspected.

 Soil conditions can play a part in water leaks if your plumbing is below ground.
 Water lines below ground are very common here in Phoenix because our frost line is so shallow, and pipes that run under the slab of your home typically run cooler than those that run in the attic.
 Acidic soil conditions or rocky soil can play a big role in underground water leaks.
 Water leaks underground don’t always show up above ground right away, especially if the water line is under a concrete slab.
 This is when it is important to monitor your water bill for any abnormalities.